01mf02/jq-lang-spec/impl.md

 However, this can be tested experimentally by comparing outputs of ujq and jaq.
-Furthermore, jaq not only implements the core jq language, but also all syntactic constructs omitted from this specification, such as modules, as well as more than 90% of jq's standard library.
+Furthermore, jaq not only implements the core jq language, but also all syntactic constructs omitted from this specification, such as modules, as well as more than 90% of the filters in jq's standard library.
 It demonstrates that the semantics can be implemented efficiently.
 To ensure compatibility with `jq`, jaq has a test suite of more than 500 jq programs